Zhang-lab/ATAC-seq_QC_analysis/README.md

 # Atac-seq_Quality_Control_pipe
-This is for the QC matrix construction, data analysis and visualization for Atac-seq data.
+This is for the QC matrix construction, data analysis and visualization for ATAC-seq data.
 Current version: `V3.1`

 Advisor: Bo Zhang